SJ23 Tech Tip A08, (Updated 2024-10-31) Bobby Kawamura & Bob Schimmel

 PS: The most popular time for trailer lights to fail is on the way home at the end of a long weekend.
 Next most popular is at 5:30 AM on the start of a long trip.
 Other times are; whenever it is dark, cold, hot, windy, muddy or raining.
 Any of these times give a sailor ample opportunity to show off their colourful vocabulary.
 If you are ever tempted to operate a trailer with malfunctioning lights, think of the motorist behind you who might accidentally plough into the back of your prize possession due to the confusion of intermittent signal lights.
 The following guide will aid in diagnosing and correcting trailer wiring problems.
 Good luck.

-WIRE COLOUR CODE - Despite the fact there is a standard wire colour code for a trailer wiring harness, the lights of some trailers are wired in a random scheme.
-Wires are connected, regardless of their colour.
+WIRE COLOUR CODE - Despite the fact there is a standard wire colour code for a trailer wiring harness, the lights of some trailers are wired in a random scheme with wires connected, regardless of their colour.
 The owner is generally reluctant to change anything, since it took a lot of effort to make it work.
-This usually blows fuses until things magically work.
+This usually blows a fuse until things magically work.
 Problem is, this type of installation is troublesome to repair as it does not conform to code and is NOT compatible to another trailer.
+You can't use substitution to resolve a problem.

-In a 4 wire trailer wiring harness there are three separate circuits that provide power for side and tail clearance lights, left turn signal light and right turn signal light.
+In a 4 wire trailer wiring harness there are three separate circuits that distribute power; side and tail clearance lights, left turn signal light and right turn signal light.
 The brake lights for older North American vehicles consist of both signal lights switched on simultaneously.

 The standard wire color code for these three circuits is as follows: